 Purge Your Chart of Accounts.

 90% of the chart of accounts I see are both too generic (resulted from the template chart of accounts provided by the company’s first accounting software) and over-complicated (resulted from after-thoughts and nice-to-have accounts that were never part of a bigger vision.)
-An easy way to keep things under wrap without a major overhaul is the annual purge of accounts that helps keep the structure clean, lean, and mean.
-Here’s a few step to get started:
+An easy way to keep things under wrap without a major overhaul is the annual purge of accounts that help keep the structure clean, lean, and mean.

-1. Print out your profit & loss statement for on a monthly basis for the last 12 months.
-If your company does less than $10 million in revenue last year and your top level profit & loss statement is longer than 1 page long – it’s a good sign that accounts need to be purged.
+Print out your profit & loss statement for on a monthly basis for the last 12 months.
+If your company does less than $10 million in revenue last year and your top-level profit & loss statement is longer than 1 page long – it’s a good sign that accounts need to be purged.

 Clean Travel -> Travel – Lodging